-I also test the robustness of the setting with a variety of controls in Table A.7.
+I also test the robustness of the setting with a variety of controls in Table A.8.
 In general, the results are robust to different control variables.
-I test specifically for controlling on municipality's distance to Helsinki, employment rate, and population change in 1961-70.
-Only after controlling for all these variables at the same time, the result becomes statistically insignificant but the point estimate remains consistent at 0.96.
-I also control for the local election results of 1968 for the Finnish Rural Party and the Centre Party separately and in the final specification in column 7, I include parliamentary election results from 1966 as control variables.
-The point estimates range from 0.75 to 1.29 between the specification and are statistically significant.
+I test specifically for controlling on municipality's distance to Helsinki, the capital of Finland, located on the southern coast, and population change in 1960-66.
+I also control for the local election results of 1968 for the Finnish Rural Party and the Centre Party separately, and in the final specification in column 7, I include parliamentary election results from 1966 as control variables.
+The point estimates range from 0.75 to 1.29 between the specifications and are statistically significant.

 Discussion.
 The estimates support the story of two types of resistance to the field reservation policy.
 In a standard OLS regression, there is no relationship between field reservation and the FRP vote share.
 This stems from the fact that people who opposed field reservations the most were also likely to vote for the FRP.
-These people felt that their identities as farmers were offended by the government policy and they refused to take contracts.
-Another group that opposed the policy was the ones who observed negative externalities of the policy.
+These people felt that their identities as farmers were offended by the government policy, and they refused to take contracts.
+Another group that opposed the policy was the one that observed the negative externalities of the policy.
 Municipalities with higher shares of field reservation due to exogenous reasons also voted more for the FRP.
-This supports the second type of critique focusing on the externalities of the policy.
+This supports the second type of critique, focusing on the externalities of the policy.

 The surveys done by Juntunen (1978) also point to the explanation of negative externalities.
 He asks farmers who have taken the contract whether they are happy with their choice and how they view the policy as a whole.
-While only 9 % of the respondents thought the policy was bad for themselves, a third of them thought the policy was bad in general and another 37 % were uncertain.
+While only 9 % of the respondents thought the policy was bad for themselves, a third of them thought the policy was bad in general, and another 37 % were uncertain.
 This highlights the general opposition towards the policy even among those who had taken the contract for themselves.